-- 1. A Qualified Nonprofit Organization must be the Developer or Co-Developer. - The Nonprofit shall have a designation under Internal Revenue Code (IRC) Section 501(c)(3) or 501(c) (4), is tax-exempt from tax under Section 501(a), and be qualified to do business in Iowa. - 3.
-The Nonprofit shall not be formed for the principal purpose of being included in the Nonprofit Set-Aside. - 4.
+- 1. A Qualified Nonprofit Organization must be the Developer or Co-Developer. - 2.
+The Nonprofit shall have a designation under Internal Revenue Code (IRC) Section 501(c)(3) or 501(c) (4), is tax-exempt from tax under Section 501(a), and be qualified to do business in Iowa. - The Nonprofit shall not be formed for the principal purpose of being included in the Nonprofit Set-Aside. - 4.
 The Nonprofit shall not be affiliated with or controlled by a for-profit organization.
 IFA, in its sole discretion, shall make a determination that the Nonprofit is not affiliated with or controlled by a for-profit organization.
 Control means the possession, directly or indirectly, of the power to direct or cause the direction of the management and policies of any person or Affiliate thereof, whether through the ownership of voting securities, by contract or otherwise, including specifically, ownership of more than 50% of the General Partner interest in a limited partnership, or designation as General Partner/Managing Member of a limited liability company. - 5.
 The Nonprofit and/or parent Nonprofit organization shall have, as one of its tax-exempt purposes, the fostering of low-income housing and shall have been so engaged for the two years prior to the Application submission date.
 The Applicant shall demonstrate that the Nonprofit's programs include a low-income housing component that previously placed affordable units in service.
 Consistent with Rev. Proc.
 96-32, 1996-1 C.B.
 717, the Applicant shall explain how the Nonprofit is pursuing a charitable purpose by fostering low-income housing. - 6.
 The Nonprofit shall be an Owner Representative, either directly as a General Partner or through a wholly-owned subsidiary as defined in IRC Section 42(h)(5)(d)(i) and (ii) throughout the Compliance Period.
 If there are two or more Owner Representatives, each much be Nonprofit, but only one must meet the requirements of Section 1.2 A 5 above.
 The Nonprofit shall materially participate in the development and operation of the Project throughout the Compliance Period.
-Nonprofit material participation is defined in IRC Section 469(h) and Treasury Regulation 1.469-5T. - 7.
-The Nonprofit shall receive no less than 50% of the combined total of the Developer and Consultant Fee.
+Nonprofit material participation is defined in IRC Section 469(h) and Treasury Regulation 1.469-5T.

-- C. Rural Set-Aside.
-IFA will award no more than \$1,200,000 in Tax Credits to Applications in Rural counties.
-Refer to Appendix A - QCT's, DDA's and Rural Counties - D. General Set-Aside.
+- 7. The Nonprofit shall materially participate in the development and operation of the Project throughout the Compliance Period.
+Nonprofit material participation is defined in IRC Section 469(h) and Treasury Regulation 1.469-5T. - 8.
+The Nonprofit shall receive no less than 50% of the combined total of the Developer and Consultant Fee. - C. Rural Set-Aside.
+IFA will award no more than \$1,300,000 in Tax Credits to Applications in Rural counties.
+Refer to Appendix A QCT's, DDA's and Rural Counties - D. General Set-Aside.
 IFA will award the remaining Tax Credits to Applications in a general competition.